Pornography Act (Austria): Liberalization Article 1: Distribution of obscenity

+The sex education film, Technik der körperlichen Liebe (The Art of Physical Love), was classified as "obscene" in 1970 because it explained that swallowing semen was not harmful to health.

 Social attitudes toward sexuality changed in the 1960s, which influenced case law.
 A milestone was the 1961 decision by the Supreme Court on the use of pleasure-enhancing combination rings (condoms designed to increase stimulation during sexual intercourse through vulcanized nubs).
-The court of first instance classified these as obscene, but the Supreme Court rejected this ruling and found that only perversions outside of “normal” sexual intercourse could be considered obscene.
+The court of first instance classified these as obscene, but the Supreme Court rejected this ruling and found that only perversions outside of "normal" sexual intercourse could be considered obscene.
 Aphrodisiacs, which enhance sexual desire and support normal sexual intercourse, were thus considered compatible with sexual morality.
-The term “marital hygiene products” was coined to circumvent the pornography act, as the purpose of purchasing such items was not apparent.
-It is noteworthy that German case law only took up this idea later.
-As late as 1962, the Federal Court of Justice ruled that special condoms were obscene.
+The term "marital hygiene products" was coined to circumvent the pornography act, as the purpose of purchasing such items was not apparent.
+The German courts were slow to take up this line of thinking.
+As recently as 1962, the Federal Court of Justice ruled that special condoms constituted as obscene.
 They were not approved until 1972.
-Despite liberalization, the “average person” in Austria remained quite prudish.
-A sex education film was classified as “obsence” in 1970 because it explained that swallowing semen was not harmful to health.
-The “average person” referred to by the courts is a fictional, normative figure and does not necessarily correspond to the real views of the population.
+Despite liberalization, the "average person" in Austria remained prudish.
+A sex education film was classified as "obscene" in 1970 because it explained that swallowing semen was not harmful to health.
+The underlying standard of the ‘average person’ referred to by the courts is a fictional, normative figure and does not necessarily correspond to the real views of the population.
 The Supreme Court emphasized that the pornography act was enacted to protect the majority of the Austrian population.
 The turning point in the treatment of pornography came in the mid-1970s.
 While the ban on homosexual relationships and the criminal provision against sexual contact with animals were repealed in 1971 and § 516 was deleted in 1975, the Pornography Act remained untouched.
 The legislature recognized that the criminal law protection of morality was outdated and that criminal law should only be applied in cases of socially harmful misconduct.